Join the CyclingWestCO Community today - it’s free! Get our blog, newsletter, members only content, special member offers, and more!

 Palisade Rim Trail: Easy access from I-70, this trail is an intermediate to advanced trail.
 It begins with a steep 2-mile climb with technical rock features and exposure and offers two stacked loops on top that are less technical than the climb.
 The trail has incredible views of the valley and is also popular with hikers.
 [Getting Here]

 Grand Mesa National Forest within 45-minute drive of Palisade.
 Three popular trails on the Grand Mesa include West Bench (#501), Mesa Top (#714) and Flowing Park (#715).
 COPMOBA is currently in the early planning stages of the Palisade Plunge trail, which will connect the top of the Grand Mesa to the Town of Palisade.
 Stay tuned for details!
-Powderhorn Mountain Resort now has downhill bike park with lift access to two trails.
-More are scheduled to be built by 2017.
+Powderhorn Mountain Resort now has downhill bike park with lift access to four trails.
+More are scheduled to be built.
 Obtain a GMUG National Forest map or see links below in Online Resources.
 [Getting Here]

 Palisade Bike Skills Park

 Location: East end of Riverbend Park.
 Can be accessed through main parking lot, and use bike path to the east or park at the end of Brentwood Ave. and the parks in only a few hundred yards away.

 Features: Three jump lines (beginner-green), (intermediate-blue), and (expert-black).
 Pump track, which is also listed as an intermediate skill level, and a Strider Track (for small kids or persons with physical/mental impairments only)